ferrarioa5/pytorch_interpolation/README.md

 This repository implements a C++/CUDA extensions for PyTorch (in the style of https://github.com/pytorch/extension-cpp)

-At present, only bilinear 2D interpolation is implemented and zero-padding is applied to points outside the domain of the cartesian grid.
+At present, only bilinear 2D interpolation is implemented and padding/linear extrapolation is applied to points outside the domain of the cartesian grid.
-The method assumes that the starting grid where the function to interpolate is known is a regular grid.
+The method assumes that the function is known is a on a regular grid.

 # Installation intructions